Jason Denham is the founder and Chief Creative Officer of DENHAM the Jeanmaker, an Amsterdam-based denim brand.

 In 1996 Denham was hired by Pepe Jeans in London as a denim product manager and was soon relocated to Amsterdam.
 He quickly fell in love with the city and its obsession for denim, combined with a laidback aesthetic.
 "People in Amsterdam wear jeans all day, every day," Denham says.
 "It's really become a jeans capital and there's a great denim community here."

 In 1998 he established a denim agency, Clinic+, in Amsterdam, through which he consulted for various brands including LVMH, Kenzo, Levi's and Ben Sherman.
 Four years later, he founded the Blue Blood brand, which was an immediate hit in the Netherlands.
 "It was a great experience, but I always had a dream to create a label using my own family name," Denham says.

 In 2008, he founded DENHAM the Jeanmaker.
-It is rooted in an obsession for premium quality product that balances innovation with a respect for tradition and attention to detail.
-Denham is hugely influenced by Japanese culture, retail practices and passion for product, and Asia remains a significant area of investment for the brand.
+It is rooted in an obsession for premium quality product which balances innovation with a respect for tradition and attention to detail.
+Denham is hugely influenced by Japanese culture, retail practices and passion for product, and Asia remains a significant area of investment and inspiration for the brand.

 Today, DENHAM is sold in more than 20 countries globally.
 It is headquartered in Amsterdam, with satellite offices in Dusseldorf, Tokyo and Shanghai, and over 200 employees worldwide.

 Denham lives in Amsterdam's Jordaan neighbourhood with his wife and daughter.

 "My dream is to follow in the footsteps of the denim legends - the godfathers of our industry who have inspired me thus far.
 Adriano Goldschmied, Renzo Rosso, François Girbaud, Nigel Cabourn and Karl-Heinz Müller are the kings of the jeans and have inspired, directed and lead the trends for the last 30 years."